 There is a lot of good information out there about the family Mustelidae, but it is inconveniently scattered about various types of media and often overshadowed by outdated information, myths, and sensationalism.
-Genuine Mustelids aims to provide as many great mustelid resources as possible, all on one visually simple advertisement and pop-up free website.
+Genuine Mustelids aims to provide as many great resources on the family as possible, all on one visually simple advertisement and pop-up free website.
 We are not among the many formulaic and AI-generated animal “facts” websites out there.
 We are real people with a real love for mustelids.
 Since this is strictly a passion project, we will also never ask readers for payment, donations, or a subscription to view our content.

 On this website we focus on the entire mustelid family and not just one species or subfamily.
 This puts us in a unique position to compare and explain the differences between species, and how some content and terms out there can be confusing or harmfully misleading.
-Some say ignorance is bliss, but for the sake of clarity and pursuit of truths over myths regarding these mammals we like to question practically everything here.
-We rarely accept the rationale, “That’s just the way it’s always been”.
+Some say ignorance is bliss, but for the sake of better clarity and pursuit of truths over myths regarding these mammals we like to question practically everything here, and the truth may not always be as exciting or convenient as we have been led to believe.

 What we do